THE THINKING EQUESTRIAN

 shoulders.
 The hocks should be well engaged, the croup lowered, and the horse should remain on the bit.

-• The horse should maintain a steady tempo, regardless of the type of trot.
+• The horse maintains a steady tempo, regardless of the type of trot.

-• In medium trot, the horse reaches and rounds through his back more than in working trot.
+• In medium trot, the horse reaches and rounds through her back more than in working trot.

 • In medium and extend trot, the horse lengthens his stride so he covers more ground with each step.
 But the tempo remains the same.
-He does not get faster.
-When he collects, he covers less ground with each step.
+She does not get faster.
+When she collects, she covers less ground with each step.

 How to Get a Horse to Lengthen His Gait